atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Detection_Rules/sysmon_stickykey_like_backdoor.md

 ### Sigma rule

 ```
----
 action: global
 title: Sticky Key Like Backdoor Usage
+id: baca5663-583c-45f9-b5dc-ea96a22ce542
-description: Detects the usage and installation of a backdoor that uses an option to register a malicious debugger for built-in tools that are accessible in the login screen
+description: Detects the usage and installation of a backdoor that uses an option to register a malicious debugger for built-in tools that are accessible in the login
+    screen
 references:
     - https://blogs.technet.microsoft.com/jonathantrull/2016/10/03/detecting-sticky-key-backdoors/
 tags: